 BIG: Bloor Improvement Group is a dynamic volunteer coalition in Toronto, advancing the economic, physical, cultural and social life of the targeted local Bloor Street by creating opportunities and events that improve and celebrate the area.

 BIG: Bloor Improvement Group has set a course for renewal and while returning to our founding mandate to be a BIG umbrella where groups and individuals find support for initiatives and projects that contribute to vital Bloor Street neighbourhoods.

 BIG is now is planning for the BIG on Bloor Festival in July.
 We are delighted to announce a number of new and tried ideas and we invite you to participate:

-A Red Carpet Awards Program, to honor exceptional effort, talent and goodwill
+A BIG Awards Program, to honor exceptional effort, talent and goodwill

 A large-scale, multi-day, cultural-participation, event mess at the Kent Playground

 More information and opportunities to join a BIG committee, contribute an event, or to volunteer, participate, donate and sponsor will be posted on the BIG website.

 Community Safety Initiative